lav30/nobelprizes/README.md

 ## Launch Binder

-Launch Binder by clicking on the binder button above to view the original Jupyter Notebook file and all the code used to generate the visualizations.
+Launch Binder by clicking on the binder button above to view the original Jupyter Notebook file (Files folder) and all the code used to generate the visualizations.

 ## Project Motivation
 [(Back to top)](#table-of-contents)